LEDfan/keywi/README.md

  - No editing of the Keepass database
  - Using the Firefox web extensions API, to support Electrolysis
  - Support Keepass, later maybe [Pass](https://www.passwordstore.org/)
- - Minimal amount of libraries (aes, cryptoheplers and reqwest)
+ - Minimal amount of libraries (aes and cryptoheplers)
  - no automatic form filling, i.e. only when the user wants to.
 This is very important because:
    - credentials can be filled in the wrong site (e.g. a DNS spoofing)
    - crendetials can be filled in the sign up form